 Field Sobriety Test Refusal: What Are Your Options in Illinois?

 You were pulled over in Chicago because the police officer suspected that you had been drinking and driving.
 It’s been a long day at the office.
-You had a couple beers, but there’s no way you’re over the limit, right?
-So you refuse to take the field sobriety test.
+You know you’ve had a couple beers, but you’re worried about the possible ramifications of refusing to take a field sobriety or Breathalyzer test—so you consent to the test.

 Bad idea.
-If you’ve been pulled over and a Chicago police officer asks you to take a sobriety test, you may not have many options in Illinois to refuse.
-Read on to see why you may want to take the test and let your lawyer from Chicago Trusted Attorneys™ handle the aftermath.
+If you’ve been pulled over by a Chicago police officer and fail a sobriety test, your lawyer may not have many options to effectively defend you from incontrovertible physical evidence later in court.
+Read on to see why you should always respectfully refuse to take the test and let your lawyer from Chicago Trusted Attorneys™ handle the aftermath.

 How an Illinois DUI Lawyer Can Help

-Instead of refusing, though, you could work with an attorney from Chicago Trusted Attorneys™.
+If you’ve been arrested on a DUI, an attorney from Chicago Trusted Attorneys™ can go to work for you.
 We have decades of experience building defenses and helping people put their lives back together.
 We’re ready to help you get those charges dropped or reduced in the courtroom.

 Call 312-931-5411 or fill out the online contact form below to request a consultation.